Rosanfoppen/wheelchair-design-platform/README.md

 * Shows (un)authorized usage by LED strips on the wheels
 * Makes a user profile based on posture, weight and frequency of rotation of the wheels

+# Sensors & Actuators

+## Selection and motivation of the Sensors

+- 6 Force sensing resistors
+The force sensors will be placed in the seating of the wheelchair and, based on data, these will shape a profile of the main user.
+This profile can then be differentiated from other users, because the differences in weight and posture etc. vary.

+- Accelerometer + gyro
+The accelerometer is the second part of the two-step security system, it will measure the acceleration patterns of the main user.
+People might have very similar weight and postures, therefore this accelerometer will measure usage of the product, and act as a second security feature.

+## Selection and motivation of the Actuators

+Whenever a person with the incorrect profile uses the wheelchair, the security system will let the surrounding area/people + the main user know that something is wrong.
+The faulty usage will be made clear on the phone of the user (it’s connected) but also through different actuators on the wheelchair itself, namely:

 # Installation

 ## Setup steps